-The more teeth Baby grows, and the better her ability to hold a fork gets, the more foods should be open to her, and to your dinner table, right?
+The more teeth Baby grows, and the better their ability to hold a fork gets, the more foods should be open to them, and to your dinner table, right?
 Unfortunately, the path to solid foods doesn’t always go in a straight line, and some of the stops along the way can make dinner time, the crown jewel of mealtimes, a little more difficult.

 Variations on the favorite ingredient